thirdweb-dev/contracts/docs/ContractPublisher.md

 function unpublishContract(address _publisher, string _contractId) external nonpayable
 ```

-Lets an account unpublish a contract and all its versions.
-The account must be approved by the publisher, or be the publisher.
+Lets a publisher unpublish a contract and all its versions.